Preparation, delivery and recovery

 - Emily Hansell – Plant-based dietary supplements and recovery from exercise induced muscle damage in male and female athletes.

-- Patrick Harrison – Optimising adaptations to training.
+- Patrick Harrison – Optimising skeletal muscle adaptations to endurance training.

 - Michael Higgins – Leadership development in elite sport.